narfdre/hexly-calendar-picker/README.md

 ## React Version

-As of version 1.0.0, the nuvi-daterange-picker component supports React 0.14.
+As of version 1.0.0, the hexly-calendar-picker component supports React 0.14.
 At this time React 0.15 is not supported.

-If you wish to user an older version of React, please use nuvi-daterange-picker v0.12.x or below.
+If you wish to user an older version of React, please use hexly-calendar-picker v0.12.x or below.

 ```shell